Client Login

 What companies are really solving

-Legacy documentation doesn’t scale
+Legacy documentation doesn’t scale for AI

-Reuse and consistency
+Reuse and consistency for global operations

 Xylem runs a Global Technical Communication Center of Excellence, using structured topics and metadata to standardize documentation across 150+ countries.